There are many critical signals that require specific care during board design:

 - Provide low-resistance connection paths to all power and ground pins.

 - Use multiple power layers if necessary to access all pins.

 - Avoid narrow isolated paths that increase connection resistance.

-- Use a signal-ground-power board stackup to maximum capacitance between the ground and power planes.
+- Use a signal, ground, or power circuit board stackup to maximum coupling between the ground and power planes.